Retirement Planning A-Z

 Risk & ModelingA probability distribution where extreme events occur more frequently than predicted by a normal distribution.
 Financial markets exhibit fat tails - crashes and booms happen far more often than bell-curve models suggest.

-PlanningA movement focused on aggressive saving and investing to achieve financial independence and retire decades before the traditional age.
+PlanningA movement focused on aggressive saving and asset accumulation to achieve financial independence and retire decades before the traditional age.
 Practitioners typically target a portfolio of 25x annual expenses.

 Spending StrategiesA spending strategy where the retiree withdraws a constant nominal dollar amount each month, regardless of inflation or portfolio performance.
 Simple but purchasing power erodes over time.